gulpo/atlassian-java-cas-client/README.md

 #### Filters definition - configuration for Confluence
 For Confluence version 4.x through 7.19.1 add the CAS filters to the end of the filter list.
 See `web.xml` configuration of the client.

-For Confluence version 8.x and newer extract org.jasig.cas.client.integration.webapp.Confluence80CasWebApplicationInitializer.class file from jar and add it to the Confluence WEB-INF/classes in the same packet path.
+For Confluence version 8.x and newer extract org.jasig.cas.client.integration.webapp.Confluence80CasWebApplicationInitializer.class file from jar and add it to the Confluence WEB-INF/classes in the same package path.
 Add the CAS filters configuration to web.xml.
 See `web.xml` configuration of the client.
 Filter mapping should be defined by the Confluence80CasWebApplicationInitializer class for /* path.